adamcogen/littleman/README.md

 # Littleman's World Builder #

 #### Note: ####
 This is a very old project.
 It has not been updated since I first worked on it, which was at a time when I had much less experience as a programmer than I do now.
-For a much better implementation of a technically similar but aesthetically very different project, see the spiritual successor to this project, Bouncing Ball.
+For a much better implementation of a technically similar but aesthetically very different project, see the spiritual successor to this project, [Bouncing Ball Physics Simulator](https://github.com/adamcogen/bouncing-ball).
 I have kept this project up because I put a lot of work into it and I still think the finished product is neat, despite the many flaws in its design and implementation.

 ![Drawing with the map maker](images/map_maker_draw_2.gif "Drawing with the map maker")